-Always give your dealer the serial number of your Fast Distributing Center Pivot High-Clearance Suspended Boom Field Sprayer when ordering parts or requesting service or other information.
+Always give your dealer the serial number of your Fast Manufacturing Center Pivot High-Clearance Suspended Boom Field Sprayer when ordering parts or requesting service or other information.

-The serial number is on a serial tag attached to the 3 point frame by the parellel link attachment.
+The serial number is on a serial tag attached to the 3 point carrier.
 Please mark the number in the space provided for easy reference.